haithamelmengad/pillar/README.md

 Next Steps:
 Turn imara into a lotionjs library so other apps can pull from it.

-To run this app, clone it then run `npm install`. `node app.js` starts the app, and `WALLET COMMAND HERE` starts the GUI.
+To run this app, clone it then run `npm install`. `node app.js` starts the app, and `npm start` starts the GUI.